 iii) Become a Plastic Free Ambassador in your community

 "We were delighted to have Dr. Tara Shine visit the school in February to tell the children all about the Plastic Free 4 Schools initiative.
 The children discussed the impact plastic is having on the environment, particularly our oceans.
 As a coastal town, it’s vital that the children spearhead the drive to rid the area of plastic.
 Now, all the children have reusable lunch boxes and drink bottles.
 We have banned plastic straws in the school.
 This has a dual affect – reducing waste and encouraging children to drink more water, rather than sugary juices and smoothies.
 It was a great morning and the children were inspired to do their bit to keep our environment litter, and particularly plastic, free.
 We do a weekly lunchbox check for unnecessary packaging and the senior classes designed Keep Our Oceans Free From Plastic posters."

 How to get involved

-To get your team together and get sign in from the school community it will initially take 3-4 of hours over approx 2 weeks.
+To get your team together and get sign in from the school community it will initially take 3-4 hours over approx. 2 weeks.
 After that, an hour a week should be plenty.
 If you do a workshop it will take a little longer, to put it together and deliver.